 Forward-looking statements in this MD&A involve known and unknown risks, uncertainties and other factors that may cause IM Exploration's actual results, performance or achievements to be materially different from any of its future results, performance or achievements expressed or implied by forward-looking statements.
 All forward-looking statements herein are qualified by this cautionary statement.
 Accordingly, readers should not place undue reliance on forward-looking statements.
-The Company undertakes no obligation to update publicly or otherwise revise any forward-looking statements made herein, except as may be required by applicable securities laws.
+The Company undertakes no obligation to update publicly or otherwise revise any forward-looking statements whether as a result of new information or future events or otherwise, except as may be required by law.
+If the Company does update one or more forward-looking statements, no inference should be drawn that it will make additional updates with respect to those or other forward-looking statements, unless required by law.